Why Spots & Acne Can Occur At Any Age

 Inflammation is always involved when you have a breakout, causing that swelling and redness we all work hard to cover up with our best concealer.
 Progesterone is a natural anti-inflammatory which is why it is helpful for acne.

 You already know this, but never try to pick and prod at spots as it really will make them worse.
-If they are big and painful, because quick expansion stretches the nerves, you may need some help from your doctor with a topical cortisone cream.
+If they are big and painful, you may need some help from your doctor with a topical cortisone cream.

 Helpful information: